 Case studies & portfolios

 Show actual results.
 If you’re a dentist, show before and afters.
 The same goes for a personal trainer.
 If you are a car detailer show the results.
 If you are an investment company show what you did to build somebody’s wealth.
 You don’t have to show the person or company the case study is from, but allow the visitor to imagine those results in their own life and you will add more trust.

 Show the team

-Many people can’t stand not seeing the team.
+Many people can’t stand not seeing the team behind a company.
 We all like to be able to see the face of the owner or the person we’ll be dealing with.
-To read a little bio about them.
+To read a little bit about them.
 The more we learn about the people behind a company the more we feel like we know them.
 And the more we feel like we know them the more we can trust them.